SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Notes:

   1. If you have set a number of required pitstops **and** a pitstop window, it depends on the starting fuel, whether the requirements can be met.
-  2. If you have set a pitstop window, it is possible that some settings of the optimizer settings will be ignored to fullfil the pitstop window requirements.
+  2. If you have set a pitstop window, it is possible that some settings of the optimizer will be ignored to fullfil the pitstop window requirements.
   3. If you choose "Disallowed" for refueling or tyre change, this restriction applies to the whole session.
 If you have to apply more context specific restrictions, this can be achieved using the rule based validations, which are described in the next section.
+  4. If you are simulating a session with a restricted number of tyre sets, the simulation will kepp track of the the tyre usage and may reuse a tyre set, when necessary.
+In this case, the tyre set with the least amount of usage will always be used next.

 #### Scenario validation